kfsoftware/hlf-cc-dev-docs/docs/intro.md

 ## Steps to get started

-To start the server you need the network config with the admin users for each orga
+To start the server, you need the network config with the admin users for each organization.

 ```bash
 hlf-cc-dev serve --address ":8080" --metrics-address ":8081" --config "<PATH_TO_NETWORK_CONFIG>"
 ```

-## Start development on your local environment
+## Start development in your local environment

 ```bash
 CHAINCODE_NAME=chaincode1